Cenk İşler

 Cenk Işler (born 25 February 1974) is a retired Turkish international footballer who played as a forward.

 Professional career

 Cenk spent his entire senior career in Turkey.
 He was a journeyman who played for various clubs, notably Samsunspor on four occasions, and is one of the few players in Süper Lig to score over 100 career goals.

 International career

 Cenk was born in Germany to parents of Turkish descent.
-He made one appearance for the Turkey national football team in a 2-0 win over Moldova in 2 September 2000.
+He made one appearance for the Turkey national football team in a 2–0 win over Moldova on 2 September 2000.